hueseyincelik/hololive/README.md

 The retrieval of the $2\pi$-wrapped phase image works by taking the detector readout, Fourier transforming it such that the autocorrelation lies in the center, automatically finding the sideband in the specified image area, centering a cut-out around the sideband with a width of $1/3$ of the distance between the autocorrelation and the sideband through zero padding in Fourier space and calculating the angle of the complex argument of the inverse Fourier transform.
 The reconstructed amplitude in turn is defined as the the absolute value of the inverse Fourier transform.

+Masking of the sideband in Fourier space is performed using a Tukey filter with an adjustable shape/cutoff to suppress Fourier artifacts.
+Additional filters (such as a Butterworth filter for smoothing or a Gaussian line filter for suppressing Fresnel diffraction at the biprism filament) are available in [`filter.py`](src/filter.py).

 Distortion-induced phase modulations can optionally be corrected using an empty hologram (i.e. without the specimen in the field of view) as a reference hologram.
 Furthermore, a continuous phase image can be retrieved by applying a phase unwrapping algorithm that attempts to remove any $2\pi$-jumps present in the reconstruction.

 Estimation of the fringe contrast in Fourier space is defined as twice the amplitude fraction of the sideband and the centerband (i.e. the autocorrelation).